 Rijksmuseum is known for its extensive collection of paintings by Dutch Masters like Rembrandt van Rijn, Johannes Vermeer, and Frans Hals; prints by Albrecht Dürer and Hieronymus Bosch; sculptures by Peter Paul Rubens; an extensive collection of Asian art; and much more.

 This world-famous museum shouldn’t be missed by anyone interested in art and history.
 Notable pieces at Rijksmuseum include Rembrandt’s “The Night Watch” and other masterpieces from the Dutch Golden Age.
 Rijksmuseum is one of the most popular attractions in Amsterdam.

 Anne Frank House

 Stedelijk Museum is situated in Museumplein and is considered one of “the big three” museums in the Netherlands.
-There is a new addition to the art museum which has a futuristic vibe and was added to the museum in 2012.
+A new addition to the art museum with a futuristic vibe was added to the gallery in 2012.

-In addition, there are nearly 90,000 magnificent artifacts on display which were all created by 20th-century Dutch artists.
-The display of Dutch artworks along with an impressive array of modern art makes it one of the most exciting art museums in Amsterdam.
+In addition, nearly 90,000 magnificent artifacts are on display, all created by 20th-century Dutch artists.
+The display of Dutch artworks and an impressive array of modern art makes it one of Amsterdam’s most exciting art museums.